crisslokman/arch/Memo.md

 - [ ] how to create something that when i click on it a popup showsup with other bottons to click on them ??

 - trying to install "Openssh" to try and ssh into my environment

+# Progress

+### 2023-10-25
+i was able to make freefilesync work properly without any problems yet and that was like this :